simark/libdelorean/README.md

 There's one major condition (detailed in the paper), though: intervals must be provided to the library in ascending order of *end time*.

-Speaking of which, "time stamps" are provided to libdelorean as 64-bit integers, so your "time" axis doesn't need to contain actual time stamps; the integers could represent something else.
+Speaking of which, "timestamps" are provided to libdelorean as 64-bit signed integers, so your "time" axis doesn't need to contain actual timestamps; the integers could represent something else.

-Although the output format is optimized for multi-gigabyte files stored on a hard disk drive, libdelorean also provides an API for in-memory history.

 dependencies